rexarski/rexarski.github.io/README.md

 # README

 A new old friend.
-Currently using `interetro.xyz` as domain name.
+Currently using `qrui.xyz` and `interetro.xyz` as domain name.

 Made some modifications based on [Fuji](https://github.com/amzrk2/hugo-theme-fuji/).